 Text extraction refers to a set of APIs that enable users to find and extract text from within PDF documents.
 The basic unit of text is a word and the text extraction feature needs to provide for the logical delineation of text into words.
 The list of words and related information need to be made available to the user.

 To learn more about how PDF manages text, see section 9, “Text,” on page 237 of the ISO 32000 document.
 Information about words includes location, font, bounding box, and character widths.
+This document is found on the web store of the International Standards Organization.

 The purpose of the text extraction feature is to provide users with the following abilities: